Skip to main content

 → ℹ️ Informational if untestable

-The PR Review agent uses AI to intelligently select and create tests.
-It matches PR changes to test goals semantically, not through keyword matching.
+The agent uses AI to semantically match PR changes to test goals - not keyword matching.
 Example: PR changes checkout payment flow

 Your project: 645 total tests